 If you haven't done so already, now is the perfect time to start your own daily photo journal, where you can document your life, world, and experiences each day.

-Bringing these ideas together, here are a few more images from the Aminus3 community on the theme of photographing at home.
+Bringing these ideas together, here is a gallery of Postcards from Home from the photography community on Aminus3.